Bed Bug Heat Treatment Methods Compared

 - Combined = near-100% success rate with long-term protection

 Want absolute certainty that your infestation is completely eliminated?
-Add a follow-up canine inspection to your heat treatment bundle.
+If so, add a follow-up canine inspection to your heat treatment bundle.

-Our certified bed bug detection dogs have a 95%+ accuracy rate—far exceeding human visual inspection.
-A post-treatment canine sweep confirms every last bug is gone, giving you documented proof of elimination.
+Specifically, our certified bed bug detection dogs have a 95%+ accuracy rate, far exceeding human visual inspection.
+As a result, a post-treatment canine sweep confirms every last bug is gone, giving you documented proof of elimination.

 - Scheduled 7-14 days after treatment - allows time for any surviving eggs to hatch (they won't survive the silica)